 Firms or individual consultants that develop or draft specifications, requirements, statements of work, or invitations for bids or requests for proposals must be excluded from competing for such procurements as provided in 2 CFR § 200.319(b).

+Consistent with 2 CFR § 200.320(b)(2)(iii), for contracts over $250,000, price generally must be an evaluation factor in the review of proposals or quotes.
+As provided in 2 CFR 200.320(b)(2)(iv), “[q]ualifications-based procurement,” where price is not a factor, may be used when acquiring services that can only be provided by a licensed Architectural and Engineering (A/E) firm; such as when state or local law requires that an A/E firm develop specifications for construction work that is part of a remediation project.
+When the remediation activities do not require the services of an A/E firm, price must be evaluated for those activities.
+Qualification-based procurement does not apply to assessment-related activities that occur under a Brownfields Multipurpose Grant.
+Although A/E firms are one potential source for a Qualified Environmental Professional (QEP) for site assessments as indicated in the definition of Environmental Professional in the All Appropriate Inquiry Rule, 40 CFR 312.10, other types of firms and individuals may also provide QEP services.

 Applicants must disclose whether they have already selected a contractor that will be compensated with EPA funds made available under this RFA.
-If a contractor(s) has been selected prior to submitting the application to EPA (including when a contractor(s) has been selected under a “dual procurement process” for both grant proposal writing and services necessary to help you carry out the grant), applicants must describe the procurement procedures that were followed to hire the contractor(s) and include information on where and when the Request for Proposals/Request for Qualifications was posted as part of the application.
-Include in your response the number of firms solicited and the number of offers received and considered.
+If a contractor(s) has been selected prior to submitting the application to EPA (including when a contractor(s) has been selected under a “dual procurement process” for both grant proposal writing and services necessary to help you carry out the grant), applicants must describe:

+the procurement procedures that were followed to hire the contractor(s) and include information on where and when the Request for Proposals/Request for Qualifications was posted;

+the length of time the RFP/RFQ was advertised;

+the number of firms solicited and the number of offers received and considered; and

+the name(s) of the firm(s) the applicant entered into contract with.

+Note, regardless of whether the solicitation is issued as a Request for Proposals or a Request for Qualifications, price reasonableness for the grant implementation work must be a selection factor in the evaluation of proposals or quotes.
+See the Brownfields Grants: Guidance on Competitively Procuring a Contractor for additional guidance.

+Provide a copy of (or link to) the solicitation documents and the signed executed contract.

 Alternatively, state ‘n/a’ or ‘not applicable’ if a contractor has not been procured.